What Is NTM lung disease?

 COPD and NTM:

-You may experience more flare-ups, difficulty breathing, and you may have a harder time catching your breath
+You may experience more flare-ups, difficulty breathing, and have a harder time catching your breath

 If you have